ASLAV: ASLAV Type III

 The ASLAV Type III has no turret and is used by members of the Royal Australian Electrical and Mechanical Engineers for repair and recovery.
 The ASLAV Type III has a crew of two (commander and driver) and usually carries a third mechanic.
-It is armed with a pintle-mounted FN MAG 58 7.62 mm machine gun, although some have been fitted with the Kongsberg Protector RWS.
+It is armed with a pintle-mounted FN MAG 58 7.62 mm machine gun, although some were temporarily fitted with the Kongsberg Protector RWS for service in the Middle East Area of Operations.
 The ASLAV Type III comes in two variants utilising two specialist MRIKs.